SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But even if there already is someone, more seniors are always needed.
 - The person who 'conducts' the session usually ends up judging, but this can tire them out.
 Taking over their judging shifts and letting them speak gives them time to refresh.
 - When I spoke to Akshat Saxena, I realized that pro-ams are one of the most crucial ways to speed track debate progress.
 Because matter sessions aren't enough if both participants don't actively work on the same case together.
 Pro-ams help juniors understand what the right debate habits are.
-- Case prep with a senior you've teamed up with
+- Case prep with a senior you've teamed up with by itself is an incredible learning experience, and a very cool fascinating experience for the juniors that I've spoken to.

-every year we have seniors take up voluntary adjing slots or whatever but it never works out.
+- Having too many seniors is always better than having too less seniors.
+In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the ca

 Senior judge: junior participant ratio is a big deal.
 Early on too many juniors.
 One way to combat is having more seniors.
 Another way is spreading out sessions even more.

-Having too many seniors always better than too less seniors, you can always pro am case prep or something

 Adjust with adj, or sometimes adjust with fake 'reply' speaker